wp-plugins/wangguard/readme.txt

 1. Upload the "wangguard" folder to the "/wp-content/plugins/" directory, or download through the "Plugins" menu in WordPress

-2. Activate the plugin through the "Plugins" menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress or Network activate for Multisite

 3. Updates are automatic.
 Click on "Upgrade Automatically" if prompted from the admin menu.
 If you ever have to manually upgrade, simply deactivate, uninstall, and repeat the installation steps with the new version.